Do You Have To Pay Back Unemployment Benefits?

 You might wonder if you have to pay back unemployment benefits once you get back to work.
 We explore the answer and how UI benefits are funded below.

-Do you have to pay back unemployment benefits?
+Do you have to pay back unemployment?

 What if unemployment insurance overpaid me?

-If there is a mistake that resulted in you receiving more UI benefits than you’re entitled to, the state will eventually catch the error and request you pay it back.
+If a mistake resulted in you receiving more UI benefits than you’re entitled to, the state will eventually catch the error and request you pay it back.

-- A mistake on your application
+A mistake on your application

-- A mistake making a weekly UI benefits claim
+A mistake making a weekly UI benefits claim

-- Failure to meet eligibility requirements
+Failure to meet eligibility requirements

-- A clerical issue at your state's unemployment office
+A clerical issue at your state's unemployment office

 You can respond to an overpayment notification by accepting the repayment or appealing it.
-When you accept the repayment, you’re telling the unemployment office that you agree you were overpaid and will repay the overpayment.
+When you accept the repayment, you’re telling the unemployment office you agree you were overpaid and will repay the overpayment.
 In an appeal, you'll go through a fact-finding interview and present evidence countering the allegation of overpayment.